yuukiii/examples/kafka-streams/README.md

   io.confluent.examples.streams.WordCountLambdaExample
 ```

-which will then try to read from the specified input topic (in the above example it is ``TextLinesTopic``),
+The application will try to read from the specified input topic (in the above example it is ``TextLinesTopic``),
-execute the processing logic, and finally try to write back to the specified output topic (in the above example it is ``WordsWithCountsTopic``).
+execute the processing logic, and then try to write back to the specified output topic (in the above example it is ``WordsWithCountsTopic``).
-So in order to observe the expected output stream, you will need to also start a console producer to send messages into the input topic
+In order to observe the expected output stream, you will need to start a console producer to send messages into the input topic
 and start a console consumer to continuously read from the output topic.
 More details in how to run the examples can be found
-in the java docs of each example code.
+in the [java docs](src/main/java/io/confluent/examples/streams/WordCountLambdaExample.java#L29) of each example code.

 If you want to turn on log4j while running your example application, you can edit the [log4j.properties](src/main/resources/log4j.properties) file
 and then execute as follows: